 Tip: To get a nice photo without as many people around, go inside the Apple store on the upper floor (this is where my photo was taken).

 2) Chelsea Market/High Line

 The High Line is such a beautiful park with nice views to the city.
-It is quite crowded though even when we went right around 9-10am.
+It is quite crowded though even when I went right around 9-10am.
 There are lots of benches and art installations that will keep your interest as you wander through the unique architecture.
 Aim to spend about an hour.
-Then we wandered off to Chelsea Market.
+Then I wandered off to Chelsea Market.
 If you aren’t planning on spending money on souvenir shopping, there’s actually not too much to do.
 But I enjoyed checking out the various vendors and tried to visit the best taco in town, Los Tacos No.1.
 However there’s a huge line up already so we followed this obscure sign to Los Mariscos.

 Los Mariscos has wonderful seafood tacos and there’s even seating!
 Definitely recommend this if you don’t feel like waiting at Los Tacos No.1 (no seating)

 Another super iconic attraction of New York is the Brooklyn Bridge.
 I woke up really early to see the bridge without the crowds and was able to take tons of amazing photos.
 For tips, see my post on the Most Instagrammable Spots at Brooklyn Bridge.
 I love being able to see Manhattan and Brooklyn.
 The traffic was also buzzing on the street level below.
 It took about 45 minutes to get across the whole bridge but you can do it in 30 minutes if you don’t stop as many times.
 I also enjoyed the serenity of Main Street Park on the Brooklyn side of the waterfront.
 Make sure to lump Dumbo in as it’s just a 5 minute walk away once off the bridge.

 The classic Dumbo view can be found at Washington St. and Water St.

 4) Steps at the Met (Or Visit the Museum)